1.Chocolate at MALEBRANCHE CACAO 365 Gion Store

-Kyoto’s Eirakuya was established in the year 1615, and considered as the oldest company who sells cotton-related products, specializing in tenugui and furoshiki.
+Kyoto’s Eirakuya was established in the year 1615 and considered the oldest company that sells cotton-related products, specializing in tenugui and furoshiki.

-Furoshiki could be used to wrap your books, plastic bottles and a packet of gift.
+Furoshiki could be used to wrap your books, plastic bottles, and a packet of gifts.
 It is also recommended to use them as table cloth and tapestry.
 It is also a good and environmental-friendly idea to make a bag out of furoshiki.
-Staff at the shop is happy to show you how to do it.
+The staff at the shop is happy to show you how to do it.

 Book a tour

-and you will know how to dress like geisha
+and you will know how to dress as geisha

 Contact us : firstname.lastname@example.org